PDF copy available

 Public data available

-- Roberts, D. R., W. Wood, and S. Marshall.
-“Assessments of downscaled climate data with a high-resolution weather station network reveal consistent but predictable bias.”
-In review.
+- Roberts, D. R., W. Wood, and S. J. Marshall.
+(2019) “Assessments of downscaled climate data with a high-resolution weather station network reveal consistent but predictable bias.”
+International Journal of Climatology, DOI: 10.1002/joc.6005.

 - Carroll, C., S. Parks, S. Dobrowski, D. Roberts.
 (2018) “Climatic, topographic, and anthropogenic factors determine connectivity between current and future climate analogs in North America.”
 Global Change Biology, 24(11): 5318-5331.